adiag321/Medical-Insurance-Cost-Prediction/README.md

 <h1><p align = "center"> Medical Insurance Cost Prediction</p></h1>

+# Introduction
+Health insurance costs have risen dramatically over the past decade in response to the rising cost of health care services and are determined by a multitude of factors.
+Let's look at the cost of healthcare for a sample of the population given age, sex, bmi, number of children, smoking habits, and region.

+# Purpose
+The purpose of this project is to determine the contributing factors and predict health insurance cost by performing exploratory data analysis and predictive modeling on the Health Insurance dataset.
+This project makes use of Numpy, Pandas, Sci-kit learn, and Data Visualization libraries.

 <b>Project Overview:</b> <br>
 • Seek insight from the dataset with Exploratory Data Analysis <br>
 • Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>